 A simple way to do Madhubani painting on fabric involves filling colour inside the outliner done in textured 3D outliner.

-You can fill the colours inside the design and then do the outline or vice versa.
+You can fill the colors inside the design and then do the outline or vice versa.
 The various glass painting designs are very well suited for this.
 A simple google search for glass paintings will give you many inspirations for your next project.

 4. Spray painting

 Fill a small sprayer bottle with colour and splash away or use a straw to blow designs on the fabric.
 Fun way to randomly paint the design.
 You can either buy spray fabric paint or add a special additive to paint which will make your paint to sprayable consistency if you want a professional effect.

 5. Block Painting